1 Day

 “It’s not bragging if you can back it up.”
 So said Muhammad Ali — the late boxer, social activist, and cultural icon known as The Greatest.

-We've one, three-hour fast-paced workshop bringing discussion, reflection, tactics, and practice.
-In this time, we'll:
+We've one, three-hour fast-paced workshop with discussion, reflection, tactics, and practice.

 -Unpack our blockers to bragging like a boss.
-(It always runs deep--but the mindset's often shared.)

 -Notice (without judgment) the language we use to dim vs shine our light.
 Re-cast with active vs passive voice, real vs corporate language, and with concrete facts.